avalanche-foundation/ACPs/ACPs/000-configurable-evm-code-size-limit/README.md

 Recent market examples, including Robinhood's reported support for materially larger contracts than Ethereum, show that code-size policy is increasingly a competitive chain feature rather than just a low-level implementation detail.

+Fresh on-chain sampling also suggests the current EIP-170 ceiling is a binding constraint in active EVM environments rather than a merely theoretical one.
+In a 2026-07-04 sample of the most recent 2,000 Base blocks, there were 217 successful contract creations.
+Of those deployments, 12 produced runtime bytecode of at least 22,000 bytes, 11 were at least 23,000 bytes, and 4 were at least 24,000 bytes.
+The largest observed runtime artifacts were 24,561 bytes, only 15 bytes below Ethereum's 24,576-byte cap.
+This is strong evidence that builders already ship directly against the existing ceiling when chain activity is high.
+A contemporaneous recent C-Chain sample showed much lower contract-creation volume, so the cleaner empirical signal comes from broader EVM deployment behavior rather than recent Avalanche-only flow.

 Making the C-Chain the first mover does two things:

 1. it gives Avalanche's flagship EVM environment a stronger builder proposition immediately; and